mbernal-git/mbernal-git/README.md

 #### Feedback app (private repository)

 The purpose of this project is to develop a simple distributed system to collect client feedback after their appointment.
 This app targets Samsung Tablet A8 in both landscape or portrait screen.
 I am using agile delivery with Jira as my prefered software development tools.
 The client uses Apple products that is why the prototype is loosely inspired by Apple's Human Interface Guidelines Cupertino.
-The code base is in a private repository hosted in BitBucket.
-Message me for code base review.

 ![v.1.0.0](emma-feedback1024_1.jpg)
 ![v.1.0.0](emma-feedback1024_2.jpg)